 Course Tips by PGA Club Professional James Single

 A tough driving hole with out of bounds left and tree trouble on the right.
 A well placed fairway bunker will bring a few undone, try to stay short of it if you can’t carry it off the tee.
 Bigger hitters can take the bunker on and with a good drive can increase the chances of hitting the green for two.
-Your second shot needs to be on the left side of the fairway to give you a nice clear shot to the green for your third, trees and another well placed fairway bunker on the right can cause problems if you are on the right hand side.
+Your second shot needs to be on the left side of the fairway to give you a nice clear shot to the green for your third, trees on the right can cause problems if you are on the right hand side.

 The green is elevated and has three surrounding green side bunkers.
 The green itself is quite big with a few undulations on it.
 For your best chance for your birdie or 3 pointer is try to keep your ball on the same level as the flag.

 If you thought the first was a tough tee shot hold your breath when you hit this one.
-With tall trees just off the tee that will punish any bad shots headed left and a reachable water hazard on the right hand side of the fairway, the second demands a well hit tee shot.
+With tall trees just off the tee that will punish any bad shots headed left and a reachable penalty area on the right hand side of the fairway, the second demands a well hit tee shot.
 If you can do it, a shot that turns from right to left is best off this tee.

 Professional Tip – Do whatever you can to hit it up the left side of the fairway, don’t go over the back of the green, be happy with your par or two points and run to the 3rd.

 The tough driving holes continue with probably the most demanding tee shot so far needed on this hole.
 If you can split the fairway you are on your way to par or better, the fairway has a few slopes on it and your ball can quite easily run off the fairway and be found amongst the trees.
 There is quite a lot of trees on both sides of the fairway and they will quite easily punish an errant second shot.